-CBeebies, Northern Ballet and Hull2017 are collaborating to create a new theatrical production for live performance in Hull for the City of Culture celebrations in August 2017.
+CBeebies, Northern Ballet and Hull2017 are collaborating to create a new theatrical dance production for live performance in Hull for the City of Culture celebrations in August 2017.
 This would also be filmed for broadcast on CBeebies.

-The aim of the collaboration is to create a live theatrical experience for the preschool audience in an area that is identified as difficult to engage in the arts.
+The aim of the collaboration is to create a live ballet - experience for the preschool audience in an area that is identified as difficult to engage in the arts.

+This commission will be part of the UK city of Culture 2017 in Hull and the actual production will be happening in Hull 2017 Freedom season.

 We are looking for an original story, which can be inspired by traditional folk tales and legends from around the globe.

-The performance will be 45 minutes long, and will combine the mediums of ballet storytelling and spoken word to work seamlessly for stage and television, and most importantly for the preschool audience.
+The performance will be 45 minutes long, and will combine the mediums of ballet storytelling and some spoken word to work seamlessly for stage and television, and most importantly for the preschool audience.

-The theme is colour and diversity, especially how colour can be used to enrich lives and impact on different levels.
+The theme is ‘colour and diversity’ and especially looking at how colour can be used to enrich lives and impact on different levels.

 The story will be brought to life through dance, music, costume, set – all the elements that make a live theatre experience fantastic.

-As well as Northern Ballet performers, there are opportunities to engage with a small number of familiar CBeebies talent making it relatable to many children and their families.
+As well as Northern Ballet performers, we wish to ensure there are opportunities to engage with children as part of the performance as well as a small number of familiar CBeebies talent making it relatable to many children and their families.

-The production also aims to film around Hull to engage the local community in creating backdrops for the performance through projection.
+The production aims to film around Hull to engage the local community in creating backdrops for the performance through projection.

 The orchestral score will be recorded by the BBC Philharmonic.

-The proposed venue for the show is the Airco Arena – a venue not normally identified as an arts performance space.
+The proposed venue for the show is the Airco Arena and the show will have an audience size of 500+ people per show and we are currently looking at the potential of 2 to 3 shows a day. – The Airco venue is not normally identified as an arts performance space.
 This gives every opportunity to bring a new excited audience into a world designed just for this occasion.
 This opens up the possibilities for performing space and audience interaction.

 From CBeebies work with Northern Ballet, research has shown that the target audience identify readily with animal characters in dance and recognise movement, emotions, feelings and journeys that those characters take.

+The organizations involved:

 CBeebies is the multi platform brand used by the BBC for content aimed at encouraging "learning through play in a consistently safe environment for children aged 6 or under" and providing "high quality, mostly UK-produced content".
 CBeebies is the most-watched children's channel in the UK.